rlberry-py/rlberry/docs/about.rst

 Funding
 -------

-The project would like to thank the following funders:
+The project would like to thank the following for their participation in funding PhD's and research project that made this happen.

-- Inria
+- Inria and in particular Inria, Scool for the working environment
+- Université de Lille
+- I-SITE ULNE
+- ANR
+- ANRT
+- Renault
+- European CHIST-ERA project DELTA
+- La Région Hauts-de-France and the MEL